saltyowl/23luversofwael/README.md

 - *Two Star* 	★★-  medium risk
 - *Three Star* 	★★★ - least risk

-There is no set % as this is gambling and it is up to you what percentage you assign to each star rating.
+There is no set % as this is gambling and it is up to you what percentage you are willing to risk.
+A good rule of thumb is 2% / 5% / 7%

 ## Group Rules
 - Do not talk in the picks group.
 You will notice it has a red "no entry" avatar.
 Please use the betting predictions chat instead.